 - You know your child needs more than just "book smarts" to succeed in life: You recognize the growing body of science that shows their social skills and emotional intelligence (EQ) are probably more important to your child’s success than their IQ.

-- You want help with YOUR mission: You understand that teaching Life Skills for a Lifetime is primarily a parent’s responsibility and you’d like some help.
+- You want help with YOUR mission: You understand that teaching Social Skills for Success is primarily a parent’s responsibility and you’d like some help.
 I can’t do your job for you, but I sure can help you do it better (and easier)!

 Foundations of Communication is NOT for you if: